 Leicester Cobras at the Health Lottery Tea Party at Claridge’s on Thursday 28 March

-Cobras chairman Ian Trott together with players George Bates, Helen Tolley and Steve Gill mingled with the celebrities at the Health Lottery Tea Party held at Claridge’s in London on Thursday 28 March, to help celebrate funding of more than £32 million given to good causes.
+Cobras chairman Ian Trott together with players George Bates, Helen Tolley and Steve Gill mingled with the celebrities at the Health Lottery Tea Party held at Claridge’s in London on Thursday 28 March, to help celebrate the funding of more than £32 million given to good causes.

 The party was hosted by Simon Cowell who presented George Bates with a trophy to celebrate the event.